IRS Forms

 Box 2, early withdrawal penalty

 Box 2 reports the penalty you paid for cashing a time deposit early, like an early CD redemption.
-You deduct this on Schedule 1, Adjustments to income.
-It does not reduce Box 1.
+You deduct this on Schedule 1, Adjustments to income, as an above-the-line adjustment available whether or not you itemize, not as an itemized deduction on Schedule A. It does not reduce Box 1.
 Keep the bank confirmation showing the withdrawal date and penalty amount in case the IRS asks for support.

 Pro tip If you are cleaning up multiple CDs that you broke in the same year, line up the bank letters in a single PDF so your preparer can confirm every Box 2 amount quickly.